-S. No. Component of assessment Marks allotted Type of assessment Scheme of evaluation 1 Theory/ Practical 50 Continuous Evaluation 1.
+1 50 Semes 1.
 Mid Semester examinations: Two mid examinations will be conducted for 20 marks each.
 Better of two will be considered for final 20 marks.
 If the student is absent for one Mid exam, the marks secured in the other mid exam will be considered as final marks.
 NO more re-examinations will be conducted under any circumstances except exceptional cases as approved by the HOI.
-1. Coursera course/on line Course - 10 marks Student need to complete respective subject wise Coursera course/ online course listed by GIM through online and required to submit the course completion certificate.
+2. Coursera course/on line Course - 10 marks Student need to complete respective subject wise Coursera course/ online course listed by GIM through online and required to submit the course completion certificate.
 Up on which student need to give presentation/viva for awarding marks up to 10.

-2. Class room Presentations/Seminars / Caseanalysis/workshop/training/ Assignments/survey/ project work: 20 marks 50 Semester-end Examination (SEE) Fifty (50) marks for Semester End Examinations Note: In respect of courses having practicals, theory examination shall be for thirty (30) marks and practical exam for twenty (20) marks.
-Total 100 2 Practical Course ITM 100 Continuous Evaluation i.
+3. Class room Presentations/Seminars / Caseanalysis/workshop/training/Assignments/survey/ project work: 20 marks Fifty (50) marks for Semester End Examinations 50 ter- end Exami nation (SEE) Note: In respect of courses having practicals, theory examination shall be for thirty (30) marks and practical exam for twenty (20) marks.
+Total 100 2 Practical Course ITM 100 Continuous Eval- uation i.
 50 marks for lab performance, record and viva-voce ii.
 50 marks for two tests of 25 marks each (one at the mid-term and the other towards the end of the semester) conducted by the concerned lab teacher.
-3 Project work (8 weeks) at III Semester 100 Continuous Evaluation i.
-Project report carries 50 marks ii.
-Project viva voce carries 50 marks
+3 Project work (8 weeks) at III Se- mester 100 Continuou s Evaluatio n Project report carries 50 marks Project viva voce carries 50 marks

-- Class Attendance 100% Attendance is a reflection of one's commitment, discipline, time management that facilitates continuous learning. - Presentations/GDs This is designed to shed inhibitions of public- speaking, within a controlled class-room environment. - Case analysis This is designed to improve analytical skills and proposal/ reflective writing skills. - Field Projects/surveys Application of theoretical knowledge to practical real- world problems, not only provides an end-solution, but reinforces confidence and zeal to take up bigger challenges.
-Field or industry projects help groom students to working environment. - Viva-voce This is designed to test comprehensive knowledge gained and articulation style.
+- ClassAttendance 100% Attendance is a reflection of one's commitment, discipline, time management that facilitates continuous learning. - Presentations/GDs This is designed to shed inhibitions of public-speaking, within a controlled class-room environment. - Case Analysis This is designed to improve analytical skills and proposal/reflective writing skills.

-- Research Papers Research is the lifeblood of an educational institution, whose results contribute to the growth of the economy.
+- Field Projects/surveys Application of theoretical knowledge to practical real- world problems, not only provides an end-solution, but reinforces confidence and zeal to take up bigger challenges.
+Field or industry projects help groom students to working environment. - Viva-voce This is designed to test comprehensive knowledge gained and articulation style. - Research Papers Research is the lifeblood of an educational institution, whose results contribute to the growth of the economy.
 Students are provided an opportunity to work with faculty in their desired discipline and generate research project/papers that can be published. - Workshops/Training 2 to 6 days workshops can be conducted as per the requirement of the Course - Computer application Usage of application or Developing a program, model, portal, application may be used for evaluation.

-8.0 Semester End Examination:
+8.1 Semester End Examination:

 Examinations are not the end, but a launching platform into brighter future.
-The knowledge gained during the Semester are tested through the Semester end- examinations.
-The duration of each Semester end-examination shall be for 3 hours.
+The knowledge gained during the Semester are tested through the Semester end-examinations.
+The duration of each Semester end-examination shall be for 3 hours